 Dry mouth and its impact on a good night’s sleep happens to be a common issue some CPAP users struggle with at times during therapy.
 A dry mouth or throat leads to various nasal problems such as congestion and soreness, so it is imperative that any CPAP understand the causes of this issue.

 CPAP stands for “continuous positive airway pressure.”
-A small, motorized unit creates this pressure and airflow, sending it through a tube into a CPAP mask.
-Pressurized air keeps the wearer’s throat open during sleep, preventing the stoppage of breathing.
+A device known as a CPAP machine send a pressurized airflow into a mask through a tube.
+This pressurized air helps to keeps the wearer’s throat open during sleep, preventing the stoppage of breathing.

 If you have any questions about any of our CPAP equipment, don’t hesitate to call (866) 414-9700, or you can contact us through our website.